 What’s the best way to ensure that guests feel relaxed and at ease?

-What are the signs that your guests are feeling at ease?
+What are some ways a host can know that his or her guests are feeling at ease?

 Why is it so important to utilize tools for relaxation?